skribblez2718/promptress/README.md

 # Promptress

-A curated collection of prompts for use with Open WebUI and other AI chat interfaces.
-This repository contains both system prompts and shortcut prompts designed to enhance your AI interactions.
+A curated collection of advanced system prompts and shortcut templates for use with Open WebUI and other AI chat interfaces.

+## What Makes These Prompts Different

+All prompts in this collection integrate **advanced reasoning methodologies** to enhance AI reliability and output quality:

+- **Johari Window Discovery Protocol** - Structured clarification framework that maps knowledge gaps (what you know, what I know, what we both don't know) before generation
+- **Chain-of-Thought Reasoning** - Explicit step-by-step problem decomposition
+- **Tree-of-Thoughts Exploration** - Multi-path solution evaluation with trade-off analysis
+- **Self-Consistency Verification** - Cross-validation across multiple reasoning chains
+- **Constitutional Self-Critique** - Internal revision cycles against accuracy, completeness, and safety principles
+- **Verification Requirements** - Confidence scoring, source verification, and explicit assumption declarations to minimize hallucinations

+These prompts prioritize **discovery before generation** - ensuring clarity through systematic questioning rather than making assumptions.

+---

 ## System Prompts

+Full-featured system prompts designed for production AI assistants with comprehensive reasoning and verification protocols.

 ### Agent Description Generator
 An expert system prompt engineer specializing in AI agent architecture.
 Transforms high-level agent purposes into comprehensive, single-purpose system prompts for multi-agent systems, ensuring narrow scope, reliability, and optimal performance with clear boundaries and interaction protocols.

 ### AI Tutor Generator
 Create personalized AI tutor assistants for adult learners and professionals.
-This prompt helps generate complete system prompts for AI tutors on any topic, complete with subtopics and prerequisites.
+This prompt helps generate complete system prompts for AI tutors on any topic, complete with subtopics and prerequisites, using discovery-driven clarification methodology.

 ### Blog Assistant
-Helps generate, structure, and refine blog content.
-Ideal for technical writers and content creators looking to produce engaging, well-researched articles.

-### Coding Context Creator
-A specialized assistant for generating detailed project context files for coding agents.
-It creates structured Markdown files with YAML front matter, security checklists, technical specifications, and deployment details to guide the development of web applications.
+**SecBlogRefiner** - Technical blog editing specialist for cybersecurity content.
+Preserves author voice while ensuring safety and accuracy.
+Includes voice-accuracy conflict resolution protocol and comprehensive fact-checking workflows.

 ### Cybersecurity Bot
 A specialized assistant for cybersecurity professionals, providing guidance on security best practices, vulnerability assessment, and secure coding techniques.

-### Image Description Generator
-**ImagePromptCraft** - A senior cross-model prompt engineer that transforms visual ideas into precise, reusable prompt packs that work across multiple image models (Stable Diffusion, Midjourney, DALL·E, Firefly, etc.).
-Optimizes for clarity, controllability, and faithfulness to user intent with model-specific syntaxes.
+Integrates full reasoning architecture with security-specific verification protocols.

 ### Prompt Improver
 A prompt-engineering expert that refines user-provided prompts into concise, effective system prompts.
-Optimizes for correctness, reproducibility, compactness, and cost/latency awareness while ensuring clarity, safeguards, and parseable structures.
+Optimizes for correctness, reproducibility, compactness, and cost/latency awareness while ensuring clarity, safeguards, and parseable structures. **PRIMARY FOCUS:** Discovery-driven clarification using Johari Window before refinement.

 ### Python Coding Assistant
-An expert Python development assistant with deep knowledge of type hinting, docstring writing, and code review.
-Specializes in enhancing code with proper type annotations, Google-style docstrings, and following Python best practices.
+An expert Python development assistant with deep knowledge of type hinting (PEP 484, 526), Google-style docstring writing (PEP 257), and code review.
+Specializes in enhancing code with proper type annotations and following Python best practices with full reasoning protocols for code analysis.

 ### System Prompt Evaluator
-Analyzes and improves existing system prompts, suggesting enhancements for clarity, effectiveness, and safety.
+**PromptEvaluatorX** - Production-grade QA for system prompts with reliability-first approach (determinism, error handling, graceful degradation).
+Features weighted scoring system and comprehensive acceptance testing framework.
+Analyzes and improves existing system prompts for clarity, effectiveness, and safety.

 ### System Prompt Generator
-Helps create new system prompts from scratch, ensuring they follow best practices for AI interaction.
-Expert prompt-engineering system that turns clear user briefs into concise, testable system prompts (≤900 tokens) with structured sections and safety considerations.
+Expert prompt-engineering system that turns clear user briefs into concise, testable system prompts (≤900 tokens). **PRIMARY FOCUS:** Discovery-driven clarification using Johari Window framework.
+Uses GOLDEN framework (Goal, Output, Limits, Data, Evaluation, Next) and outputs in plain text code blocks for easy copying.

-### Telos Assistant
+### TELOS Assistant
-**Based on Daniel Miessler's Telos project** - A personal AI life coach and accountability partner that provides clear, empathetic, and practical guidance grounded in the user's TELOS context file.
-Supports values alignment, habit formation, reflection, and sound decision-making with RAG-based context retrieval.
+**Based on Daniel Miessler's TELOS project** - A personal AI life coach and accountability partner that provides clear, empathetic, and practical guidance grounded in the user's TELOS context file.
+Supports values alignment, habit formation, reflection, and sound decision-making with RAG-based context retrieval and comprehensive crisis response protocols.

-### Telos File Generator
+### TELOS File Generator
-**Based on Daniel Miessler's Telos project** - TELOS Coach facilitator that guides users through creating a complete TELOS file via structured section-by-section questioning.
-Processes Background, Values, Problems, Mission, Narratives, Goals, Challenges, Metrics, Events, and Journal sections with confirmation workflow.
+**Based on Daniel Miessler's TELOS project** - Facilitates creation of TELOS context files through structured section-by-section questioning.
+Processes Background, Values, Problems, Mission, Narratives, Goals, Challenges, Metrics, Events, and Journal sections with confirmation workflow at each step.

-### Temptation Weaver
-⚠️ **STRICTLY EXPERIMENTAL** ⚠️ - TemptationWeaver generates production-grade persuasive prompts to test LLM alignment limits using Waluigi Effect methodologies and advanced misalignment techniques.
-Designed for ethical red-teaming, security research, and CTF scenarios only.
-Uses persuasive narrative techniques for alignment testing without malevolent intent.
+---

 ## Shortcut Prompts

-### Create Coding Context
-Quickly generate context for coding tasks, including file structure, dependencies, and setup instructions.
-Template accepts project requirements and outputs structured coding context.
+Quick-use templates with placeholder variables for rapid AI interactions.

 ### Create System Prompt
-A template for crafting new system prompts with proper structure and safety considerations.
-Optimized for specific AI models with placeholder variables for customization.
+Template for crafting new system prompts with proper structure and safety considerations.
+Optimized for specific AI models (`{{MODEL}}`) based on requirements in `{{PROMPT}}`.

 ### Evaluate Prompt
 Analyze and provide feedback on existing prompts to improve their effectiveness.
-Template accepts any system prompt and provides comprehensive evaluation for the specified AI model.
+Template evaluates `{{PROMPT}}` for use with `{{MODEL}}` using comprehensive evaluation framework.

 ### Improve Code
 Get suggestions for enhancing code quality, performance, and readability.
 Accepts code in any programming language with language-specific optimization recommendations.

 ### Improve Prompt
 Refine and optimize existing prompts for better AI responses.
-Template-based approach for systematic prompt enhancement and model-specific optimization.
+Template-based approach for systematic prompt enhancement optimized for `{{MODEL}}`.

+### Think Hard
+Comprehensive reasoning protocol shortcut that activates Johari Window knowledge mapping + advanced reasoning techniques (Chain-of-Thought, Tree-of-Thoughts, Self-Consistency, Constitutional checks).
+Use when you need the AI to apply rigorous multi-path reasoning and challenge assumptions before responding.

+---

+## Usage

+1. **For System Prompts**: Copy the entire prompt content and paste it into your AI assistant's system prompt field
+2. **For Shortcut Prompts**: Replace placeholder variables (e.g., `{{MODEL}}`, `{{PROMPT}}`, `{{PROJECT}}`) with your specific values before sending

+## Contributing

+Feel free to suggest improvements or report issues.
+This is a living collection that evolves with prompt engineering best practices.

+## License

+These prompts are provided as-is for personal and professional use.